react-bootcamp/react-101/instructions/2-the-wine-app.md

 * `Regions`: the component that manages the list of wine regions (left column)
 * `WineList`: the component that manages the list of the wines of the selected region (middle column)
 * `Wine`: the component that manages the details of the selected wine (right column)
 * `WineApp`: this is a sort of parent component, that assemble the other components.
-This is our application BTW!
+This is our application!

 <img src='https://github.com/react-bootcamp/react-101/raw/master/instructions/img/wine-app-mockup-components.png' width='800' alt='The Wine App Wireframe'>

+## Props and state

+## Communication between components

+## How to start coding?